 Because of the challenging nature of the placements, the program is designed for students in the last term of their third year of law school, although second-year students are occasionally permitted.
 Both Indigenous and non-Indigenous students are eligible, but normally half of the students accepted will be Indigenous.

 What You Will Do

-A series of intensive seminars early in the winter semester will prepare you to undertake a seven week field placement with an Indigenous organization, environmental organization, on reserve, with a law firm, or with a government department where you will have the opportunity to work on applied legal issues.
+A series of intensive seminars early in the winter semester will prepare you to undertake a seven-week field placement with an Indigenous organization, environmental organization, on reserve, with a law firm, or with a government department where you will have the opportunity to work on applied legal issues.
 The seminar will teach you how to use law in creative ways to solve problems.
-Thinking about how to identify, interpret, and apply Indigenous laws, as well as the rules and legislation developed by First Nations themselves, is at the heart of the community lawyering approach taken throughout the Program.
+Thinking about how to identify, interpret, and apply Aboriginal and Indigenous laws, as well as the rules and legislation developed by First Nations themselves, is at the heart of the community lawyering approach taken throughout the Program.
 Your field work may include land claims research, analyzing new legislation, assistance in preparation for litigation, attending negotiation sessions, making presentations to Chief and Council, and/or accompanying Crown attorneys on a fly-in circuit court.
 There are a limited number of placements outside of Canada, which in the recent past have included organizations based in Latin America and the United States.
 Your time in the field is followed with another series of intensive workshops where you will have the opportunity to both share learnings from your own placement, and to learn from the experiences of other students.

 Examples of Past Placements

 - Maya Leaders Alliance, Belize

 - Ministry of the Attorney General, Indigenous Justice Division

 - Mississaugas of the New Credit First Nation

 - Six Nations of the Grand River

 What You Will Learn